 Mandolin Orange’s fifth studio album, Blindfaller (Sept 2016) was named one of Rolling Stone's "40 Best Country Albums of 2016, debuted at #3 on the Billboard Bluegrass chart and was nominated for "Album of the Year" and "Country/Americana/Folk Album of the Year" by the American Association of Independent Music (A2IM).

 The band has received over 102 million track streams for their catalog along with placement on major Spotify, Apple and Amazon playlists; along with 42 + million streams for Blindfaller (2016).

 Tour highlights include:

 Sold out venues across the US and Europe for the Tides Of A Teardrop tour in room capacities of 1,000 - 2,500+.
 The band will headline major festivals in the summer of 2019- notably: Pickathon, High Sierra, Mountain Jam, and Tønder.

 An appearance on NPR’s Live From Here in January 2019.

 Performances at Red Rocks Amphitheater with the Avett Brothers and the Ryman Auditorium with Josh Ritter.

-Festival appearances at: Bonnaroo, Newport Folk Festival, Pickathon, Telluride Bluegrass Festival, Edmonton Folk Festival, and Winnipeg Folk Festival among others.
+Past Festival appearances: Bonnaroo, Newport Folk Festival, Pickathon, Telluride Bluegrass Festival, Edmonton Folk Festival, and Winnipeg Folk Festival among others.